Currently the site is closed: ANNUAL CLOSURE

 June and September from 9.30am to 5pm (last ticket)

 Those opening hours could be modified in case of bad weather

-- Dogs accepted if sociable and kept under leash (narrow path)
+dogs welcomed if sociable and kept on a leash

 The flow of the torrent of the Diosaz is mainly related to the presence of EDF dam upstream of the walk.
 Therefore the weather conditions influence the flow of the torrent only during heavy rain and dry period.